top of page

 To everyone in Rome, you who are loved by God and called to be his holy ones.
 May God's favor and peace be with you from God our Father and the Lord Jesus, the Anointed One [The Father and Son both agree, working together to send their power to bless us through the agency of the Holy Spirit.]

-Before I say anything else, I thank my God through Jesus the Anointed One[, knowing you each have an amazing story about how God has saved you in spite of many trials,] for all of you [the believers and followers of Jesus in Rome, both Jews and non-Jews].
+Before I say anything else, I thank my God through Jesus the Anointed One[, knowing you each have an amazing story about how God has saved you in spite of many trials,] for all of you [the believers and followers of Jesus in Rome].
 For your faith is talked about throughout the world [that there are strong believers in the capital of the very Empire that is known for its persecution of believers].
 For God is my witness, whom I serve with all my breath in the Good News of his Son, that I never fail to mention you 10 in my prayers, pleading with God that it might be within his will that I finally succeed in completing a journey to visit you.
+[Paul knew that Rome was intended by God to be one of his assignments (Acts 23:11) and that his life would not be complete without fulfilling this duty.]

 Process and result of turning away from God